ErikLundin98/chess_engines/readme.md

 # Tjack

 Implementations of various chess engines.

+## AlphaBeta
+There are two engines that uses Alpha-Beta algorithm implemented:

+- alpha-beta: This engine uses the handcrafted evaluation function defined in: https://gitlab.liu.se/TDDE19-2021-1/eval-handcrafted https://gitlab.liu.se/TDDE19-2021-1/eval-handcrafted.
+- alpha-beta-nnue: This engine uses a NNUE evaluation function and has slightly different search logic to ensure that the embeddings are correctly updated when different moves are applied to ensure efficient inference.

+Both engines have the same overall structure otherwise and most of the logic is defined in their respective engine.cpp files.

+## Sigmazero
-For details about each, see their respective directories:
+For details about the implementation, see the respective directory:

 - [sigmazero](./sigmazero): AlphaZero/Leela Chess Zero implementation.